Exact Combinatorial Density of States for the Critical 1D Ising Model: Introduction

 \section{Introduction}

-The Ising model is among the most enduring paradigms in statistical and condensed-matter physics, providing a straightforward yet profoundly rich framework for studying cooperative phenomena, symmetry breaking, and critical behavior in many-body systems~\cite{Brush1967,Baxter1982,Pathria2021,Peliti2011,badalian1996thermodynamics,andrade1997competing}.
+The Ising model is among the most enduring paradigms in statistical and condensed-matter physics, providing a straightforward yet profoundly rich framework for studying cooperative phenomena, symmetry breaking, and critical behavior in many-body systems~\cite{Brush1967,Baxter1982,Pathria2021,Peliti2011,badalian1996thermodynamics,andrade1997competing,peliti2011statistical}.
 Introduced more than a century ago, it has since become a cornerstone of theoretical physics, shaping our understanding of phase transitions, magnetism, and universality classes~\cite{Kadanoff1966,Goldenfeld1992,Binder1987,Sachdev2011}, while simultaneously inspiring developments in areas as diverse as information theory and quantum computation.

 Beyond its historical relevance, the Ising model continues to unveil novel conceptual and mathematical connections under modern theoretical perspectives.
 In particular, the interplay between quantum criticality, topology, and degeneracy has gained renewed interest in quantum thermodynamics~\cite{Vinjanampathy2016,Kosloff2013,Campisi2011,Deffner2019,PhysRevE.93.042111,PhysRevE.56.1371}, as critical manifolds are known to enhance quantum coherence and the efficiency of energy conversion processes.
 The Ising model has also served as a bridge between quantum and classical descriptions through the Suzuki-Trotter mapping~\cite{Suzuki1976} and has been extended to competing-interaction and frustrated systems exhibiting multiparametric quantum criticality~\cite{Ovchinnikov2003,Dutta2015,Kassan-ogly01122001,Wang_2019,Corona_2016,nachtergaele1988ground}.
 In these contexts, the emergence of Fibonacci and Lucas-type relations frequently signals underlying recursive or topological symmetries, reflecting the deep link between discrete mathematics and critical phenomena~\cite{Baez2011,Baxter1982,redner}.
-In this context, understanding the combinatorial structure of degenerate ground states provides a fundamental bridge between microscopic spin configurations and macroscopic thermodynamic quantities such as residual entropy at zero temperature~\cite{Baez2011,Baxter1982,Pathria2021}.